-Figure 4: Wiring the Sample-Draw Oxygen Detector to a Controller
+Figure 4: Wiring the Sample-Draw Detector to a Controller

-5. Connect the cable shield to an available chassis ground.
+5. Connect the cable shield to an available chassis ground at the controller.
 The grounding screw on one of the controller's grounded conduit hubs is an example of a chassis ground.